Tuesday, November 29, 2016 10:04:00 AM

 Staff is your greatest asset--and teamwork yields success.
 Empower and energize staff by assigning improvement tasks and providing incentives. >>READ MORE>

 and Jessica Fulmer, OD

 The days of solo practice are waning.
 Team up with a partner who complements your strengths, and set up a patient care schedule that promotes superior care, practice profitability and work-life balance. >>READ MORE>

 Social media presents a prime opportunity to market your practice, but missteps can bring major downsides.
 Here are five common mistakes--and how to avoid them. >>READ MORE>>

 ROB Fast Fact

-Click HERE to read more from Review of Optometric Business professional editors Carole Burns, OD, FCOVD, and Mark Wright, OD, FCOVD, on increasing second-pair sales by giving patients financing options.
+Click HERE for guidance on how to best to create a dry eye solution center from Review of Optometric Business professional editors Carole Burns, OD, FCOVD, and Mark Wright, OD, FCOVD.